nat-418/manumatic/README.md

-[Pollen](https://docs.racket-lang.org/pollen/) project that generates Tcl/Tk documentation structured according to the established conventions of the [Tcl manual](https://www.tcl.tk/man/tcl8.6.11/TclCmd/Tcl.html) and with a clean web design.
+[Pollen](https://docs.racket-lang.org/pollen/) project that generates Tcl/Tk documentation structured according to the established conventions of the [Tcl manual](https://www.tcl.tk/man/tcl8.6.11/TclCmd/Tcl.html) with a clean web design.

 ![A screenshot of a generated manual page](screenshot.png)